 What is Acetal?

-Some examples of chemical compounds containing acetal functional groups are listed below.
+Some examples of chemical compounds containing acetal functional groups are as below.

 - Dimethoxymethane: a solvent